PatelJay3878/Basket-Analysis/README.md

-**Note**: All the calcuated DAX is availabel in separte file in Repository.
+**Note**: All the calculated DAX is available in a separate file in Repository.

 ## Findings

 Analysis reveals several noteworthy insights, including strong associations between certain products and recommendations for product placement and promotional strategies.

 For example:
-Here is an assocition between Whipped Cream and its lift values respective to various products.
+Here is an association between Whipped Cream and its lift values respective to various products.

 ![lift values for wipped cream - 2](https://github.com/PatelJay3878/Basket-Analysis/assets/73180853/d3a3dea7-1021-4b70-8e36-50f7e3e2c1c5)